Rohit-IISc/QSnake/README.md

 Explanation to points 5,6:

-  Comnsider these 1024 states to be houses, each house having a bulb/light of a different intensity.
+  _**Consider these 1024 states to be houses, each house having a bulb/light of a different intensity.
 When we measure these intensities we find there are only n unique intensities spread across all these houses.
 We start counting the houses associated to each intensity and get the frequency distribution and then the corresponding probabilities.
-These probabilities were used as the probabilities of occurance of each type of poison/food while all being in super-position until collapsed/measured.
+These probabilities were used as the probabilities of occurrance of each type of poison/food while all being in super-position until collapsed/measured.**

 Way Forward:

+1. Better UI-UX for next version.
-1. Currently we used random.random module for choosing the cells to place the items, we intend to use Quantum variant of the same.
+2. Currently we used random.random module for choosing the cells to place the items, we intend to use Quantum variant of the same.
-2. We plan on using Quantum enhanced Reinforcement Learning to create an auto-pilot mode where the snake is left to play on it's on and learns to survive in the environment.
+3. We plan on using Quantum enhanced Reinforcement Learning to create an auto-pilot mode where the snake is left to play on it's on and learns to survive in the environment.
-3. Next we plan to optimise the auto-pilot mode for Hamiltonian cycle.
+4. Next we plan to optimise the auto-pilot mode for Hamiltonian cycle.